-The complainant or the PSM may arrange in advance for a transcript of the hearing at the expense of the party making the arrangement.
+The tenant or the PHA may arrange in advance for a transcript or recording of the hearing at the expense of the party making the arrangement.
 Any interested party may purchase a copy of the transcript [24 CFR 966.56(e)].